-are no follow-up data beyond 3 years for this regimen.
-Furthermore, virological suppression was lower in patients with a CD4+ count $\leq 200$ cells/μL.
+This regimen was shown to have an efficacy not inferior to a three-drug regimen in RCTs.67 However, these trials did not include patients with a VL > 500 000 copies/mL and there are no follow-up data beyond 3 years for this regimen.
+Furthermore, virological suppression was lower in patients with a CD4+ count \leq 200 cells/μL.
 Therefore, we do not routinely recommend this regimen unless neither TDF nor ABC can be used.
-Importantly, hepatitis B must be excluded before considering this regimen as patients with hepatitis B must receive TDF + 3TC (or FTC) to prevent rapid emergence of 3TC resistance.
+Importantly, HBV must be excluded before considering this regimen as patients with HBV must receive TDF + 3TC (or FTC) to prevent rapid emergence of 3TC resistance.
 The regimen should also not be used in patients receiving RIF.